 It is, however, important to note that these minor acts of clumsiness can attribute to injury.
 The bigger question is, was it about clumsiness or is your workplace safe?

-It is inevitable for miners to always be on alert as they are most susceptible to trips, slips, and falls.
+It is inevitable for miners to always be on alert as they are most susceptible to trips and slips.
 Part of their work requires them to stand for long hours.

 Different safety mats are in place to make sure that they are covered for any possible circumstance.